Daxbot/node-canopen/README.md

 ### Layer Setting Services - LSS
-The CANopen layer setting services protocol allows the CAN-ID and bitrate of an LSS slave device to be modified.
+The CANopen layer setting services protocol allows the CAN-ID and bitrate of an LSS consumer device to be modified.
 This allows for setting up a network of identical devices without relying on physical dip switches or non-volatile storage to distinguish between them.